![]() |

 As a licensed therapist, I took no oath when I received my license to practice.
 Professional mental health therapists swear nothing.
 Doctors have the Hippocratic oath, which, contrary to popular belief, does not start with, or even include the phrase, “First, do no harm."
 It does include the promise to “keep them from harm and injustice.”
 Emergency medical technicians, physical therapists, and veterinarians are among those in the healing professions who take an oath.

-I solemnly swear that
+A Therapist's Oath I solemnly swear that 1.

-1. I will, first, do no harm...I will strive to be wise, compassionate and contained with those in my care.
+will strive to be wise, compassionate and

 In writing this course, I began to wonder why there are so few oaths which define our responsibilities as therapists.
 I compiled the oaths I found; please click here her to open a new window and see them.